 4. The Metal of the Ring:

-In South Africa, 9ct, 14ct and 18ct gold is commonly used.
+In South Africa, 9ct, 14ct and 18ct gold are commonly used.
 You will also need to decide on what colour, yellow, rose or white gold, your soon-to-be fiancé prefers.
 Remember that white gold would need to be rhodium plated annually to keep it’s shiny, white appearance.

 Platinum is becoming a very popular metal for engagement rings for various reasons.
 For instance, it won’t tarnish, though it will show some wear over time.
 It does not require plating, all it requires is a good polish to bring back its shine.
-Platinum also compliments the beauty of diamonds.
+Platinum also compliments the beauty of diamonds

 Images from Rosette Jewellery

-The Design & Manufacturing
+The Design & Manufacturing Your Custom Engagement Rings

 Once your jeweller has all your specifications for the ring including the size they will be able to give you a quote on the price for your custom ring.
 When all parties have agreed on the quote, it’s time to start the process of making the ring.